-After stating some preliminary definitions, we state the two main results of this paper (Theorem \ref{thm:1} and Theorem \ref{thm:2}).
+After stating some preliminary definitions, we state the two existence results (Theorem \ref{thm:1} and Theorem \ref{thm:2}) for which we give novel proofs.
 See Definition \ref{def:BrenOper} and equation \eqref{eqn:Q} for the definitions of the operator $\mathcal{B}$ and the space $\mathcal{Q}^N(\R^3)$, respectively.

 \begin{defn}[Geostrophic energy] {\normalfont The \emph{geostrophic energy} functional $E:\mathcal{P}_c(\R^3)\to \R$ is defined by } \end{defn}

 Note that the geostrophic energy is traditionally written in terms of the geostrophic velocity field $u_{g}=(u_{g, 1}, u_{g, 2}, 0)^{T}$ and the potential temperature $\theta$ as